-In our opinion, the accompanying statements of net assets available for plan benefits and the related statements of changes in net assets available for plan benefits present fairly, in all material respects, the net assets available for plan benefits of the Minnesota Power and Affiliated Companies Employee Stock Ownership Plan and Trust at December 31, 1997, and 1996, and the changes in net assets available for plan benefits for the years then ended, in conformity with generally accepted accounting principles.
+In our opinion, the accompanying statements of net assets available for plan benefits and the related statements of changes in net assets available for plan benefits present fairly, in all material respects, the net assets available for plan benefits of the Minnesota Power and Affiliated Companies Employee Stock Ownership Plan and Trust at December 31, 1999, and 1998, and the changes in net assets available for plan benefits for the years then ended, in conformity with accounting principles generally accepted in the United States.
 These financial statements are the responsibility of the Plan's management; our responsibility is to express an opinion on these financial statements based on our audits.
 We conducted our audits of these statements in accordance with generally accepted auditing standards which require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for the opinion expressed above.